aurel42/msfs2020-lausitz-landmarks/README.md

 - LOD
 - collision boxes

+## Required libaries
+- [We Love VFR - Region 1](https://flightsim.to/file/2605/we-love-vfr-region-1) is needed to see the cooling towers of the Jänschwalde power plant, it also adds many other obstacles to the region (and to the rest of Europe)

 ## Recommended libraries
 Without them, some placeholder objects will be missing.
 - [EDHK Lights & Objects Developers Pack](https://flightsim.to/file/2549/edhk-lights-pack)